Tomev/qcflow/qcflow/store/db_migrations/README.md

 to its prior state.

-If the migration fails to complete due to excessive latency, please try executing the `mlflow db upgrade` command on the same host machine where the database is running.
+If the migration fails to complete due to excessive latency, please try executing the `qcflow db upgrade` command on the same host machine where the database is running.
 This will reduce the overhead of the migration's queries and batch insert operation.